gayeongpark/gayeongpark.github.io/_posts/2024-09-05-PORTS-PROTOCOLS.md

 Modern networking system and operating systems are no longer vulnerable to these attacks.

-Network administrators may choose to block ICMP traffic at the boundary firewalls and routers.
-If ICMP is block, it does make troubleshooting the network connectivity issues a little bit harder because the administrator is unable to use tools like ping and traceroute to determine if the network connectivity is working properly and firewalls will drop the ICMP packets or return a host unreachable error.
+If ICMP is blocked, it does make troubleshooting the network connectivity issues a little bit harder because the administrator is unable to use tools like ping and traceroute to determine if the network connectivity is working properly and firewalls will drop the ICMP packets or return a host unreachable error.

 ## Web Ports and Protocols